Please note: This post contains affiliate links.

-Or your church may be like so many I hear from – their women are bound so tightly together in cliques that it leave others feeling unwelcome.
+Or your church may be like so many I hear from – their women are bound so tightly together in cliques that it leaves others feeling unwelcome.

-I was recently asked to review the brand new Bible study We Saved You a Seat: Finding and Keeping Lasting Friendships by Lisa-Jo Baker.
+While stuck in that season, I was asked to review the Bible study We Saved You a Seat: Finding and Keeping Lasting Friendships by Lisa-Jo Baker.

 Here’s what I’ve discovered…